Al Ciraldo: Career

-He was a 1948 graduate of the University of Florida. with a degree in Broadcast Journalism.
-Following his graduation Ciraldo moved to Atlanta and did play-by-play work for the University of Georgia basketball team.
+Ciraldo was a 1948 graduate of the University of Florida. with a degree in Broadcast Journalism.
+Following his graduation, Ciraldo moved to Atlanta and did play-by-play work for the Georgia basketball team.
 He joined the staff at WGST radio in Atlanta and broadcast his first Georgia Tech football game in 1954, against Tulane.
-His first Tech basketball game was against Sewanee that same year.
+Ciraldo's first Tech basketball game was against Sewanee that same year.
 Over the next 38 seasons, he called 416 football and 1,030 basketball games for the Rambling Wreck.

 In April 1985, when Georgia Tech switched coverage of its football games from WGST to WCNN, Ciraldo was removed as football announcer, allegedly at the behest of the Institute, but he was quickly hired by WCNN and reinstated as broadcaster amid a demonstration of public support.

-Ciraldo served as a color analyst in football to Jack Hurst in the late '50s and '60s and then took over as lead broadcaster when Hurst left that post.
+Ciraldo served as a color analyst in football to Jack Hurst in the late 1950s and 1960s, then took over as lead broadcaster when Hurst left that post.
 Ciraldo is often remembered for the phrase "Toe meets leather", with which he led off every football game.
 Assisting Ciraldo on football broadcasts from 1974 to 2003 was former Tech quarterback Kim King, whom Ciraldo introduced every week as "the young left-hander from Atlanta’s own Brown High School".
 King's book, "Tales from the Georgia Tech Sideline", has a collection of anecdotes and stories about Ciraldo.

 It was in basketball, however, that Ciraldo most notably left his mark.
-As Tech basketball reached national prominence in the mid-80's under Bobby Cremins, Ciraldo – splitting play-by-play and analyst duties with Brad Nessler – came to the attention of a new generation of sports fans in the southeast.
+As Tech basketball reached national prominence in the mid 1980s under Bobby Cremins, Ciraldo – splitting play-by-play and analyst duties with Brad Nessler – came to the attention of a new generation of sports fans in the southeast.
 Ciraldo popularized a term that Nessler coined – "Thriller Dome" – to describe the Tech's home court, Alexander Memorial Coliseum, which was the site of many close games in Tech's early ACC years.
 He died in 1997 in Atlanta.